Closed

 Directions

-From Santa Barbara, take Highway 101 northwest for 8 miles to Highway 154.
-Drive 25 miles east on East Camino Cielo to Pendola Station.
-Turn right onto Big Caliente Road (5N16) and continue 2 miles to the campground.
+From Santa Barbara, take Highway 101 northwest and exit onto Highway 154.
+Continue approximately 8 miles, then turn east onto East Camino Cielo.
+Drive 25 miles to Pendola Station.
+Turn right onto Big Caliente Road (5N16) and continue 2 miles to Rock Camp.
+The final 12 miles are on dirt roads requiring high-clearance vehicles.

 Amenities